jmsaborido/navbar-jquery/README.md

 #### Things you should know

-When you create a new menu it will be added a list in the existing div, header, main, aside...
+When you create a new navbar it will be added a list in the existing div, header, main, aside...
 The ID of the list will be list and the number of list you have created.
 Because of that, we do NOT recommend setting the ID of any element with the name "List" joined with a number, submenu or setting the class of an element with navigator.